-- Responsible for ensuring that BYM's Equalities Policy is adhered to in all aspects of the role - Responsible for ensuring that BYM's Health & Safety Policy is adhered to at all times - Responsible for ensuring that BYM's commitment to sustainability is adhered to in all aspects of the role - Responsible for ensuring that BYM's Data Protection Policies are adhered to at all times - Responsible for ensuring that BYM's Safeguarding Policy is adhered to at all times - Responsible for ensuring that BYM's fundraising activities are in line with the Fundraising Regulator's Code of Conduct. - To undertake duties and responsibilities commensurate with the post.
+- Responsible for adhering to BYM's employee policies at all times - Responsible for ensuring that BYM's fundraising activities are in line with the Fundraising Regulator's Code of Conduct. - To undertake other duties and responsibilities commensurate with the post.